superuser4/gstrike/README.md

 # GStrike
-GStrike is a Command and Control server, uses HTTPS beaconing.
+GStrike is a custom Command and Control server, uses HTTPS beaconing and primarily targets Windows.
 # About
-GStrike is designed to be modular for malware authors to write their own beacons using the HTTPS JSON API documentation.
+GStrike is designed to be modular for malware authors to write their own beacons.
 # Installation
 # Quick Usage